-Unfortunately, if you die before the end of your trust’s term, your home will still be considered part of your estate.
+Unfortunately, if you die before the end of your trust’s term, your home will still be part of your estate.
 And while you can create a trust for your house with a mortgage, it’s easier to set up a QPRT for a rental property.

 Very few people will ever have to worry about estate taxes.
 But if you inherit millions of dollars and you’re worried about dealing with the death tax, you can get around it and lower your tax burden if you plan ahead and make the most of some of the tax loopholes that benefit the wealthy.

-- A financial advisor can help optimize your tax strategy for your financial goals.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+- A financial advisor can help you optimize your estate plan so you feel confident your family will be taken care of when you’re gone.
+Luckily, SmartAsset’s free tool matches you with up to three financial advisors in your area in just five minutes.
 If you’re ready to be matched with local advisors who can help you achieve your financial goals, get started now.